-How does the Blue cave visit look like during a tour?
+What does the Blue cave visit look like during a tour?

 The Blue cave itself is located on a small island called Bisevo, behind a bigger island Vis.

-Bisevo is one of the most distant islands from Split, and a powerboat/speedboat is needed to reach it in timely fashion.
+Bisevo is one of the most distant islands from Split, and a powerboat/speedboat is needed to reach it in a timely fashion.

 For example, our boats (12m/37ft, 5.5 tons, powered by 500hp inboard engines) take approximately 1h45min to reach the island.